-- Tale Tellers: Volunteers read to Duval County Public School pre-kindergarten, kindergarten and first grade children who come from disadvantaged families.
+- Tale Tellers: Volunteers read to Duval County Public School pre-kindergarten, kindergarten and first grade children.
 Tale Tellers are provided with training on reading techniques, child development methods, cultural diversity and other topics that increase their effectiveness to make the time for both the Tale Teller and child enjoyable and promote a positive learning experience.

 The RSVP Advisory Council offers guidance and support to the RSVP staff; help plan activities and fundraisers, and assist with recognition events.
 Members represent a cross-section of business leaders and senior citizens.

 RSVP is sponsored and funded by the National Senior Service Corps, Corporation for National Service with matching funds from the City of Jacksonville, Parks, Recreation and Community Services Department, Senior Services Division.